pkabra/xthehall/README.txt

     potential ailments of the end user under focus.
 As such, there are many different features in place to make the product easy to use.
     The most prominent of these is the voice control which can be enabled in the settings.
-Our key word to enable it is "Orange."
-    Also, be sure to try out the magnifying feature for the visually impaired by hitting the eye icon in the navigation bar.
+A detailed list of the voice commands can be found bellow.
+Be sure to try all of them out!
+Also, remember to try the magnifying feature for the visually impaired by hitting the eye icon in the navigation bar.

-Chat Infrastructure: Of course, the primary purpose of the XtheHall platform
+Chat Infrastructure: Of course, the primary purpose of the XtheHall
-    is to start conversations between patients in the same hospital.
+    platform is to start conversations between patients in the same hospital.
 Our robust find-friends page allows users to find potential conversation partners who share common interests with them.
 At the same time, it is incredibly easy to simply click or tap on a few friends' profile pictures to initialize a chat.
 Automatically, those